This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - And of course, the basil cuttings

-You’ll know roots have formed when the cuttings begin to push out fresh growth.
-Or, after two weeks you can gently tug at a cutting to see if it feels anchored.
-If it does, you can harden it off and transfer to your garden or containers.
+Roots have formed when the cuttings begin to push out fresh growth, but, after a few weeks, you can check by gently tugging on a cutting to see if it feels anchored.
+If it does, harden it off and transplant it into a garden bed or container.

-*NOTE* You may wonder why I don’t recommend dipping the cuttings into rooting hormone before I insert them in the potting mix.
-Rooting hormone is not recommended for use on edible plants, especially if they will be consumed short-term.
+You may wonder why I don’t recommend dipping the cuttings into rooting hormone before I insert them in the potting mix.
+Rooting hormone is not recommended for use on edible plants, especially if they will be consumed in the short-term.

 For more information on growing herbs, be sure to check out these awesome articles: